 The Honest Co.

 Seventh Generation is a great option for sprays like disinfecting multi-surface and bathroom cleaners, not to mention laundry detergent.
-Plus, we love that the founder’s daughter is now applying the same healthy ingredient mission to sexual health products.
+We especially love the dish soap, which is both powerful and gentle on hands.
+And did you know that the founder’s daughter is now applying the same healthy ingredient mission to sexual health products?

 If you’re looking for seriously affordable products, look no further.
 Brandless makes inexpensive cleaning essentials that have a really cool eco approach: Many of them come in a bottle the first time, and then you order refill packs that mix with water, after.
 It also sells a super convenient cleaning supplies bundle so you can stock your broom closet with a single click.